algosup/2023-2024-project-5-flutter-team-8/documents/technical_specification/technical_specification.md

 ### 1. Purpose

 <!-- Outline the purpose of the document and the application. -->
-This document is meant to explain how to create the
+This document is meant to explain how to create the application by implementing the features detailed in the [functional specification]().
+The purpose of the application is to create a new way of recruiting people based on their soft skills and not their technical skills.
+It is also totally anonymized for better equality between the potential candidates.

 ### 2. Scope

 <!-- Define the scope of the front-end project and what the document will cover. -->
+This project should be done using Flutter and be compatible with all types of devices.

+This implementation should be only targeting the front-end at first and should offer an interface to candidates, and companies but also "We are evolution." as an administrator.

 ### 3. Definitions, Acronyms, and Abbreviations